eye-square/docs/client-scripts-api.md

 #### `ecomResultsFilterChange`

-Subject changed the filters for results and applied the filters.
+Subject changed the filters for results and applied the filters or initial empty filter has been applied.

+Payload:

 ```js
 {